Please note Eco Approach is the new home to all business clients click here to visit the site or Login

 How often do landlords need EICR certificates

-“Landlords have a legal obligation to ensure that the electrical installations in their rental properties are safe for tenants to use.
+Landlords have a legal obligation to ensure that the electrical installations in their rental properties are safe for tenants to use, as verified by the local housing authority .
 One of the key ways to meet this obligation is by obtaining an Electrical Installation Condition Report (EICR) certificate.
-But how often do landlords actually need to obtain these certificates?
+It is a legal requirement for landlords to have an EICR certificate.
+Regulations require landlords to ensure their properties’ electrical installations are inspected and tested by qualified individuals at intervals specified by regulatory bodies.

-The purpose of the EICR certificate is to assess the safety of the electrical installations in a rental property and identify any potential hazards or defects that could pose a risk to tenants.
+The purpose of the EICR certificate is to assess the safety of the electrical installations and electrical appliances in a rental property and identify any potential hazards or defects that could pose a risk to tenants.
 The inspection is carried out by a qualified electrician who will thoroughly examine the wiring, sockets, switches, and other electrical components in the property.

-– When a new tenancy begins: Landlords must provide a copy of the EICR certificate to new tenants before they move in.
+– When a new tenancy begins: Landlords must provide a copy of the EICR certificate to prospective tenants before they move in.
 This is to ensure that tenants are aware of the safety of the electrical installations in the property.

 – When there is a change in the property: If any electrical work is carried out in the property, such as installing new wiring or sockets, the landlord should obtain a new EICR certificate to confirm that the work complies with safety standards.